code16/sharp/README.md

 ## Online example

-A Sharp instance of a dummy demo project is online here: [sharp.code16.fr/sharp/](http://sharp.code16.fr/sharp/).
+A Sharp instance for a dummy demo project is online here: [sharp.code16.fr/sharp/](http://sharp.code16.fr/sharp/).
 Use these accounts to login:
 - admin@example.com / secret
 - boss@example.com / secret (has a few more permissions)